 In December 2022, the European Council granted Bosnia and Herzegovina the status of candidate country.
 In December 2023, the European Council decided it will open accession negotiations with Bosnia and Herzegovina, once the necessary degree of compliance with the membership criteria is achieved.
-On 12 March 2024, the European Commission recommended opening accession negotiations with Bosnia and Herzegovina7, noting that the adoption of the new law on personal data protection is a precondition for the implementation of the international agreement on cooperation with Eurojust, and recommending the strengthening of cooperation among law enforcement agencies and the adoption of a strategic approach towards fighting serious and organised crime in Bosnia and Herzegovina.
-On 21 March 2024, the European Council decided to open accession negotiations with Bosnia and Herzegovina and invited the European Commission to prepare the negotiating framework with a view to its adoption by the Council, once all relevant steps in the Commission's recommendation of 12 October 2022 are taken.
+On 12 March 2024, the European Commission recommended opening accession negotiations with Bosnia and Herzegovina, noting that the adoption of the new law on personal data protection is a precondition for the implementation of the international agreement on cooperation with Eurojust, and recommending the strengthening of cooperation among law enforcement agencies and the adoption of a strategic approach towards fighting serious and organised crime in Bosnia and Herzegovina.